 1. INTRODUCTION

-Floristic surveys assess the qualitative composition of plants in a given area and do not give much importance to assessing their quantitative composition.
-(Taft et al.,1997) but, Floristic surveys are considered the first and necessary step to understand the status of plant biodiversity and its extent and to evaluate it.
-It is also considered a systematic process to record and document the plant in a specific geographical area, as it is considered the basic foundation because the results of these surveys can be used in many environmental studies.
+Floristic surveys assess the qualitative composition of plants in a given area and do not give much importance to assessing their quantitative composition (Taft et al.,1997).
+Floristic surveys serve as the fundamental and essential step for assessing plant biodiversity, understanding its current status, and determining its overall extent.It is also considered a systematic process to record and document the plant in a specific geographical area, as it is considered the basic foundation because the results of these surveys can be used in many environmental studies.
 (WCMC, 1992).
 For more than a century, surveys have become essential in various regions and countries around the world, because such surveys also aid in the conservation of plant resources, the exploration of endemic species, the identification and conservation of endangered plant species, and the assessment, monitoring, and mitigation of the detrimental effects of climate change on plant species.
 (Ostertag et al., 2014).

 Compared to the vast area of Libya, Al- Jabal Al- Akhdar area constitutes only 1%, yet it has a rich biology and unique and diverse flora (Alzerbi & Alaib, 2017).
 This is due to its topography, which was completely different from most other Libyan regions.
 These complex topographical factors contribute to the different in climate and thus in soil formations, which reflects the biological diversity of its vegetation in a distinctive way (Noah, 2014).
 However, due to its difficult terrain, the floral composition of many of its regions has not been completely discovered (Mohammed et al., 2022).